RADAR-base/MongoDb-Sink-Connector/README.md

     ```
 - To stop your connector press `CTRL-C`

-## Developer-guide
+## Developer guide

 This `MongoDB-Sink-Connector` works based on `RecordConverter`s to convert a `SinkRecord` to a `Document`.
 The default [RecordConverter](https://github.com/RADAR-CNS/MongoDb-Sink-Connector/blob/master/src/main/java/org/radarcns/serialization/RecordConverter.java) is [GenericRecordConverter](https://github.com/RADAR-CNS/MongoDb-Sink-Connector/blob/dev/src/main/java/org/radarcns/serialization/GenericRecordConverter.java), which converts a record-key as `_id` and adds a field for every field-name from record-value.
 The `GenericRecordConverter` supports conversion of most of the primitive types and collections.

 For Avro records with complex schemas, or for custom collection format it is recommended to write your own `RecordConverter` and register it to an extended `RecordConverterFactory`.
 Writing a custom `RecordConverter` is relatively straight forward.
 The interface requires two methods to be implemented.
 ```java
 /**
  * Converts Kafka records to MongoDB documents.